The History of Content Delivery Networks (CDNs)

 Origin Architecture for Multi-CDN

-Synopsis This chapter explains how to design and operate origin infrastructure that can serve more than one CDN at the same time.
-It covers topology choices, origin shielding, authentication, cache key consistency, deployment and consistency models, failover behavior, and operational practices.
-The goal is to keep content correctness and performance stable while multiple CDNs fetch from the same source.
+Synopsis An origin that serves multiple CDNs must tolerate their combined fetch patterns and different failure behavior.
+Topology, shielding, authentication, cache keys, deployment order, and failover controls determine whether content remains correct when traffic moves.
 Role of the origin in multi-CDN The origin is the source of truth for content and APIs.
 In a multi-CDN setup more than one provider will fetch from it.
 The design must handle higher fan in, different retry behaviors, and different cache semantics without breaking correctness.
 It should also keep the number of variables low so that problems are diagnosable during incidents. ...

 Security Parity Across CDNs: WAF, Bot Management, Rate Limits, and Origin Authentication

-Synopsis This chapter describes how to keep security controls equivalent when more than one CDN serves the same properties.
-It covers ownership of policy, alignment of web application firewall rules, parity in bot defenses, consistent rate limiting, origin authentication, secrets handling, configuration drift control, verification, logging normalisation, and incident procedures.
-The aim is a uniform security posture that does not depend on which provider handled a request.
+Synopsis Security controls need equivalent outcomes when more than one CDN serves a property.
+Policy ownership, web application firewall rules, bot defenses, rate limits, origin authentication, secrets, drift control, verification, log normalization, and incident procedures all affect that parity.
+A routing change must not silently change the security policy.
 Scope and objectives Security parity means that requests receive the same protection and the same outcomes independent of provider.
 Rules must be functionally equivalent, telemetry must be comparable, and emergency controls must have the same effect at all edges.
 Differences in vendor features are handled by choosing portable constructs first and by documenting exceptions that cannot be avoided. ...

 TLS and Certificates in Multi-CDN

-Synopsis This chapter describes how transport security and certificate management function in a multi-CDN deployment.
-Topics include certificate lifecycle and automation, subject naming choices, OCSP and certificate transparency, origin authentication with mutual TLS, session behavior across providers, and controls that keep the security posture consistent while avoiding service disruption.
+Synopsis Transport security across CDNs depends on a coordinated certificate lifecycle, subject names, revocation signals, transparency monitoring, and origin authentication.
+Automation must account for different session behavior and provider controls without creating a service gap during rotation.
 Scope and goals The transport layer must present a uniform and reliable interface regardless of which CDN serves a connection.
 Users should see correct certificates, modern protocol support, stable cipher policy, and predictable session behavior.
 Operations should see an automated lifecycle that avoids expirations, supports rapid revocation, and provides clear observability.
 The origin path should authenticate CDNs in a way that cannot be replayed from the public internet. ...